-There is a wide range of skills out in every run group, so be aware of this fact and be polite about it.
-If you're uneasy about being on the track, go slowly.
-Concentrate on learning "the line," and steering and braking smoothly.
-Look in your mirrors continually and give passing signals as often as is appropriate.
-If a car appears behind you that wasn't in your mirrors the last time you looked, he deserves a passing signal.
+There are a wide range of skills in every run group, so be aware of this fact and be polite about it.
+If you're uneasy about being on the track, build your confidence slowly.
+Concentrate on learning the line and steering and braking smoothly.
+Look in your mirrors often and give passing signals when appropriate.
+If a car appears behind you that wasn't in your mirrors the last time you looked they deserve a passing signal.

-If you're a more experienced driver in your group, don't intimidate slower drivers by driving on their bumpers.
+If you're a more experienced driver in your group don't intimidate slower drivers by driving on their bumpers.
 Stay a respectable distance behind and wait for a passing signal.
 Anyone who passes without a signal will be pulled off the track.

-In the pit areas, be aware that it is often difficult for people to back up with all their safety paraphernalia.
-Leave extra room for people maneuvering their cars, and offer to direct them safely into their spots.
+In the pit areas, be aware that it is often difficult for drivers to back up with all their safety gear.
+Leave extra room for drivers maneuvering their cars and offer to direct them safely to and from their spots.

-If someone offers to lend you a tool to fix your car, IMMEDIATELY return it to him when you're finished.
-Many people have lost expensive tools by lending them to people who have forgotten to return them.
+If someone lends you a tool to fix your car, IMMEDIATELY return it to them when you're finished.
+Many people have lost expensive tools by lending them to others who have forgotten to return them.